ray-project/ray/doc/source/serve/deployment.rst

 ===================

 In the :doc:`key-concepts`, you saw some of the basics of how to write serve applications.
-This section will dive a bit deeper into how Ray Serve runs on a Ray Cluster and how you're able to deploy and update your serve application over time.
+This section will dive a bit deeper into how Ray Serve runs on a Ray cluster and how you're able to deploy and update your serve application over time.

-To deploy a Ray Serve Application (and cluster) you're going to need several things.
+To deploy a Ray Serve application (and cluster) you're going to need several things.

-1. A Running Ray Cluster (you can deploy one on your local machine for testing).
+1. A running Ray cluster (you can deploy one on your local machine for testing).
-2. A Ray Serve Cluster To learn more about Ray Clusters see :doc:`../cluster-index`.
+2. A Ray Serve cluster To learn more about Ray clusters see :doc:`../cluster-index`.
-3. Your Ray Serve Endpoint(s) and Backend(s).
+3. Your Ray Serve endpoint(s) and backend(s).

 .. contents:: Deploying Ray Serve

 .. _serve-deploy-tutorial:

-Deploying a model with Ray Serve
+Deploying a Model with Ray Serve
 ================================

 Let's get started deploying our first Ray Serve application.
-The first thing you'll need to do is start a Ray cluster, you can do that using the Ray autoscaler, but in our case we'll create it on our local machine.
+The first thing you'll need to do is start a Ray cluster.
+You can do that using the Ray autoscaler, but in our case we'll create it on our local machine.
 To learn more about Ray Clusters see :doc:`../cluster-index`.

 Starting the Cluster